nikan-af/CPS530-ecommerce-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+In order to compile and run the project you need to ensure you have Node and NPM installed.

+Follow this link on how to install `https://docs.npmjs.com/downloading-and-installing-node-js-and-npm`

 Download the project using git and go inside the project directory and run `npm install` in the command line to install the dependencies.

 After that run `npm start` to compile and start the project.